Student Journal Services

 Services

-We have reinstated our journal liaison program, which means that every law review and law journal has a dedicated law librarian to work with for training, finding resources, and to provide assistance with research.
+We are happy to provide instructional and research support for your journal staff.
+Instructional support includes training staff on navigating the library’s extensive resources.
+Each law review and law journal has a dedicated law librarian to work with for training, finding resources, and providing assistance with research.
 Your liaison can provide training on how to navigate the library’s extensive electronic database offerings and eBook portals, including training on Westlaw, Lexis, and Bloomberg Law.
 The law librarians also provide assistance with Bluebook citation questions, locating hard-to-find resources, and finding the best resources for your research questions.

 Liaisons for Journals